aimukhin/debs/README.md

 Decimal point, thousand separator, and style sheet are easily customized.

-## Note
+## Notes
+* All monetary input fields — Debit, Credit and Balance — accept not mere numbers, but full arithmetic expressions.
-For performance reasons, the program does not support SQLCipher passphrases, and asks instead for raw keys, expected as 64-character strings of hexadecimal digits.
+* For performance reasons, the program does not support SQLCipher passphrases, but asks instead for raw keys, expected as 64-character strings of hexadecimal digits.

 ## Compliance